-We walk in front of absolutely incredible formations, resembling stalactites or limestone basins as we could observe in underground caves.
-Mammoth Hot Springs is “journey to the center of Earth”, but outdoors!
+We walk in front of absolutely incredible geological formations, looking like stalactites or limestone basins as we see them in underground caves.
+One day in Mammoth Hot Springs is a “journey to the center of Earth”, but outdoors!

 We are impressed by the rock formations but even more by their colors.
 Yellow, gold, orange!
 All these dazzling hues are due to the presence of bacterias and algae that flourish in the extremely hot waters of the springs.

 We work our way up to the Upper Terraces (also accessible from Upper Terrace Drive).
 We observe noticeable features such as Orange Spring Mound and Grassy Spring.
-This high position gives the opportunity to contemplate the magnificent views of the valley.
+This elevated situation allows to contemplate the magnificent views of the valley.